wanrif/inertia-blog/README.md

 ## Features

-- Dark mode
+- Light and Dark mode
 - Role and permission system
 - Categories for organizing posts
+- Filtering posts by category and author
 - User management
-- Filtering posts by category and author
 - Password reset and email verification
 - Change password and delete account options